Plastic Utopia: Production

-After David Zellner graduated from the University of Texas film program, he and his brother Frank began making shorts in their hometown of Austin, Texas.
+After David Zellner graduated from the University of Texas film program, he and his brother Nathan began making shorts in their hometown of Austin, Texas.
 They shot Plastic Utopia, their first feature, in about 25 days.

 Reception

 Merle Bertrand of Film Threat wrote of the film: "Loaded with brilliant art design, hysterically demented sight gags, and 'Ick!
 Why did I laugh at that?' dialogue, 'Plastic Utopia' is an evil gem waiting to be discovered."

 At the 1997 Austin Film Festival, it was a nominee for Best Feature Film, losing to Robert Bella's Colin Fitz Lives!.